wingos80/thesis_notes/Master_notes.md

 	3. introduction
 2. gather results:
 	1. find best hparams for each of the algos
+		1. run damped elevator for less damped elevator
+		2. run for larger ensemble
 	2. run nominal, inverted elevator, damaged elevator, and shifted cg for all algos
 	3. show results of all algos
 		1. make better visualization plots, min max ound for converged runs, transparent lines for outliers
 		2. find better convergence time metric (what value to use for convergence time, maybe there's better way to measure convergence rate?)
 	4. write results in mid term report
+3. PDF changes to make:
+	1. use s to represent states of the MDP/environment, x to represent the states of the model which is inside the environment.
+	2. Change order of equation and variable explanation, explanation after equation!!!
+	3. remove all mention of flying v
+	4. denote time as subscript in variables?
+	5. Add SGD or nn weight optimizer section in ls?
+4. I think i fucked up formulation of the critic.
+The output of the critic should be derivative of the value function wrt mdp states, not model states (which is what i have implemented).
+While mathematically my implementation still evaluates out to the correct update rules, it is more rigorous to define critic as derivative of value function wrt mdp states.
+5. Change logs for future idhp:
+	1. Change the adaptivity rule to be triggered based on mse of past 50 time steps
+	2. Change critic output to be derivative of value function wrt mdp states, instead of wrt model states.
+	3.

 ---